elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 {:ok, #PID<0.88.0>}
 ```

 Let's recap what is happening.
 Whenever we invoke `iex -S mix`, it automatically starts our application by calling `Application.start(:kv)`, which then invokes the application callback.
 The application callback's job is to start a **supervision tree**.
-Right now, our supervisor has a single child named `Kv.Registry`, started with name `KV.Registry`.
+Right now, our supervisor has a single child named `KV.Registry`, started with name `KV.Registry`.
 Our supervisor could have other children, and some of these children could be their own supervisors with their own children, leading to the so-called supervision trees.

 ## Projects or applications?